-Bil Jackson enjoys a varied musical career that includes solo, orchestral and chamber music appearances.
-Before joining the faculty at the Blair School, he served as principal clarinetist with the Pittsburgh Symphony Orchestra, Colorado Symphony Orchestra and Honolulu Symphony, and has performed as guest principal clarinetist with the St. Louis, St.Paul Chamber, Minnesota Orchestra, Orchestra of St. Luke’s and Cincinnati symphony orchestras.
-He also has appeared as a soloist with the Colorado, Honolulu, Denver, Charlotte, Dallas Chamber and Aspen Chamber orchestras.
+Bil Jackson, Associate Professor of Clarinet, enjoys a varied musical career that includes solo, orchestral and chamber music appearances.
+Before joining the faculty at the Blair School Jackson served as principal clarinetist with the Pittsburgh Symphony Orchestra, Colorado Symphony Orchestra and Honolulu Symphony.
+He has performed as guest principal clarinetist with the St. Louis, St.Paul Chamber, Minnesota Orchestra, Orchestra of St. Luke’s and Cincinnati symphony orchestras.
+He also has appeared as a soloist with the Colorado, Honolulu, Denver, Charlotte, Dallas Chamber, and Aspen Chamber orchestras.

-Jackson is currently on the summer Artist-Faculties of the Aspen Music Festival and Colorado College Music Festival, and has previously served on the faculties of the University of Texas, University of Colorado, University of Northern Colorado and Duquesne University.
-Mr. Jackson studied at the Interlochen Arts Academy, where he won the IAA’s concerto competition three times and was awarded the gold medal for superlative musicianship at graduation.
+Jackson is Artist-Faculty Emeritus of the Aspen Music Festival, where he taught for 34 years.
+He previously served on the faculties of the University of Texas, University of Colorado, University of Northern Colorado and Duquesne University.
+Jackson studied at the Interlochen Arts Academy, where he won the IAA’s concerto competition three years in a row and was awarded the gold medal for superlative musicianship upon graduation.
 He continued his formal study at Northwestern University with Robert Marcellus.
 Jackson is the only person to win the International Clarinet Competition twice, and he was a finalist in the Prague International Clarinet Competition.
 Jackson began his orchestral career with the Honolulu Symphony as principal clarinetist at the age of 20.

-Jackson commissioned, and premiered with the Honolulu Symphony, Dan Welcher’s Clarinet Concerto, which was nominated for the Pulitzer Prize in music.
+Jackson commissioned, and premiered with the Honolulu Symphony, Dan Welcher’s clarinet concerto, which was nominated for the Pulitzer Prize in music.
 He subsequently returned to the Honolulu Symphony to record the concerto for the Naxos label.
-During the 2008-2009 Colorado Symphony season Bil premiered Kevin Puts’ clarinet concerto with Jeffrey Kahane conducting.
-Additionally he performed the Puts concerto via a live NPR national broadcast from the Aspen Music Festival's 2010 season, and recorded it in February 2015 with the Colorado Symphony, Andrew Litton conducting.
+During the 2008-09 Colorado Symphony season, Jackson premiered Pulitzer winner Kevin Puts’ clarinet concerto, with Jeffrey Kahane conducting.
+He also performed the Puts concerto via a live NPR national broadcast from the Aspen Music Festival's 2010 season, and recorded it in February 2015 with the Colorado Symphony, Andrew Litton conducting.
 In March 2015, Jackson performed a world premiere of a trio composed by Lowell Liebermann at the Tuscon Chamber Music Festival.

-Jackson teams with pianist Bill Douglas to present concerts that synthesize jazz, classical, and contemporary formats.
+Jackson teams with pianist Bill Douglas to present concerts that synthesize jazz, classical and contemporary formats.
 Together they record for the Hearts of Space label.
-Jackson’s chamber music affiliations include performances/collaborations with David Shifrin, Ida Kavafian, Jeffery Kahane, Cho-Liang Lin, Peter Wiley, Emanuel Ax, Jon Kimura Parker, Milan Turkovic, Stephen Hough, Awadagin Pratt, Anne Marie McDermott, Eugenia Zukerman, Steve Prutsman, Pamela Frank, Ransom Wilson, Sharon Isbin, Robert McDuffie, Toby Appel, Bill Douglas, Tokyo String Quartet, Shanghai String Quartet, American String Quartet, and the Miami String Quartet.
+Jackson’s chamber music affiliations have included performance collaborations with David Shifrin, Ida Kavafian, Jeffery Kahane, Cho-Liang Lin, Peter Wiley, Emanuel Ax, Jon Kimura Parker, Milan Turkovic, Stephen Hough, Awadagin Pratt, Anne Marie McDermott, Eugenia Zukerman, Steve Prutsman, Pamela Frank, Ransom Wilson, Jon-Kimura Parker, Sharon Isbin, Toby Appel, Bill Douglas, Tokyo String Quartet, Shanghai String Quartet, American String Quartet, Miro Quartet, Pacifica Quartet and the Miami String Quartet.